seantrott/seantrott.github.io/_posts/2021-8-2-linguistic-terraforming.md

 Frawley, W. D. (1994).
 Literacy, the individual, and the political economy of language change.
 Language Change: Lexical Diffusion and Literacy.
 Delhi: Academic Foundation, 61-88.

 Zengel, M. S. (1962).
 Literacy as a factor in language change.
 In Readings in the Sociology of Language (pp. 296-304).
 De Gruyter Mouton.

+Zipf, G. K. (1949).
+Human behavior and the principle of least effort: an introd. to human ecology.

 # Footnotes